Linux

 Kaspersky removal requirements

-• Linux endpoint with rpm, apt, dnf, yum, or zypper package manager
+• Linux endpoint running RHEL, CentOS, Rocky, Alma, Fedora, Oracle Linux, SUSE, openSUSE, Debian, or Ubuntu with rpm, apt, dnf, yum, or zypper available on the default PATH

 Expected state after Kaspersky removal